LaiTheTrung/Neural-Network-Tutorial-from-numpy-to-tensorflow-pytorch/1. Introduction to Machine Learning/Readme.md

 :flushed: Hi guys, I'm happy because you're here, and more happy if you pretend to take a look at my tutorial :sparkling_heart: :sparkling_heart:

+to support me more, please don't copy my code,:pensive: :pensive:  you can downdload it for using on your local computer. :kiss:

 :sunglasses:This is the first part of the tutorial, the part include 3 chapter, I put the content in the .pdf file.

 one note that during the whole tutorial, I assume that you have a basic foundation in python.
 In case you are a newbie,:ghost: please go back to learn something about python, include: